neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 Explain that in places where JavaScript needs a boolean variable but we give it any other variable type it tries to guess what boolean value would best describe whatever we specified.

-This is called `type coersion` in general.
+This is called `type coercion` in general.
 Show students this example:

 ```js
 let carrots = 4;